 27. Each new building or structure located on South Capitol Street shall be set back for its entire height and frontage not less than 15 feet, with the exception of buildings within Squares 649 and 651: The Building is set back from the property line 15 feet.
 Six tiers of balconies composed of an aluminum rail system with wire mesh project 3'-5" beyond the setback line.
+The projection of the balconies beyond the setback line is permissible.
 (Exhibit 4; Exhibit 24.)